-Fitting linecuts using the lmfit package#
+Fitting linecuts using the lmfit package

-Import functions#
+Import functions

-from nxs_analysis_tools.datareduction import load_data, Scissors
+from nxs_analysis_tools.datareduction import load_transform, Scissors

 from nxs_analysis_tools.fitting import LinecutModel